June 3, 2026

 • Invoice financing: You borrow against invoices as collateral and keep control of collections

-Example: If you have $20,000 outstanding, a factor might advance $17,000 (85%) and pay the remainder, minus fees, after your customer pays.
-These options work well for B2B companies with reliable customers but inconsistent payment cycles.
+For example, if you have $20,000 outstanding, a factor might advance $17,000 (85%) and pay the remainder, minus fees, after your customer pays.
+Both options work well for B2B companies with reliable customers but inconsistent payment cycles.

 Purchase order financing